 The entire snowpack is gliding on the ground, typically on smooth ground such as grassy slopes or smooth rock zones.
-High activity of glide-snow avalanches are typically related to a thick snowpack with no or only few weak layers.
+High activity of glide-snow avalanches is typically related to a thick snowpack with no or only few weak layers.
 Glide-snow avalanches can occur both with a cold dry snowpack and with a warm moist or wet snowpack.
 The release of a glide-snow avalanche is difficult to predict, although in many cases glide cracks open prior to release.

 - Glide-snow avalanches; cold dry or 0 °C-isothermal wet snowpack

 - Almost exclusively natural avalanches.
 Human and artificial triggering is very unlikely.

-Primarily on smooth ground and on slopes of any aspect, but more often on south-facing slopes.
+Primarily on smooth ground and on slopes of any aspect, but more often on sun-exposed slopes.

 Position of the weak layer in the snowpack

 Interface between the ground and overlaying snowpack.

-Glide-snow avalanches are caused by a loss of friction in a moist to wet layer at the snow-ground interface due to the presence of liquid water.
+Glide-snow avalanches are caused by a loss of friction at the snow-ground interface due to the presence of liquid water.

 Days to months; occasionally during entire winter-season.
 The release can occur at any time during the day.
-In spring, glide-snow avalanches occur mostly during the second part of the day.
+In spring, glide-snow avalanches occur often during the second part of the day.

 How to manage?

 Identification of the problem in the field

-The glide snow problem can often be recognized by the presence of glide cracks the problem can often be localized; however, the presence of glide cracks does not indicate imminent avalanche release, which is nearly impossible to predict.
+The glide snow problem can often be recognized by the presence of glide cracks, which are often pre-cursors of glide snow avalanche release.
+However, the presence of glide cracks does not indicate imminent avalanche release, which is nearly impossible to predict.
 Avalanche release without pre-existing glide cracks is also common.